 The vaults of the Bastion are associated with a legend about the Vilnius Basilisk – a snakelike creature that could turn humans into stone with one look.
 It is said that sometimes, at nights, a horrific howl can still be heard from the catacombs of the Bastion, where the dragon lived a long time ago.

-From 2016, the Vilnius Artillery Bastion houses the permanent exhibition.
+From 2016, the Bastion of the Defensive Wall houses the permanent exhibition.
 The artifacts collected from eleven museums present the archaeology of Lithuania under one roof.